Mehul-Aneja/paw-chef/README.md

 # paw-chef
-Where you can find the pawfect recipes for your next cooking adventure!
+Where you can find the pawfect dishes for your next cooking adventure!

 export NODE_OPTIONS=--openssl-legacy-provider